 As biographers had as little idea about this period in Shakespeare’s life as I did, I didn’t rely on their biographies, but followed my own lines of enquiry.
 I learnt about the Elizabethan theatre and Shakespeare’s contemporaries, perused documents, (albeit in transcript, though I would have loved to have been doing this research in the British Library) and studied how and when his plays were written.
 The narrative I came up with for my novel was, I believe, more grounded in fact than those early legends, and, even though I say so myself, much more interesting.

 The cover image of my novel is a section of the Grafton Portrait.
 While it’s uncertain whether this is actually a portrait of Shakespeare, I like to think it is and based my characterisation of the young Shakespeare on this sad-eyed young man.
 However, the actual owners of the portrait, the University of Manchester, refuse to acknowledge even that it might be Shakespeare for, what I believe, are spurious reasons, as I argue in Is this a Portrait of the Artist as a Young Man?

 Perhaps the only thing that we can be certain about Shakespeare’s life before he left for London is that he married Anne Hathaway and fathered three children.
 When they married, Shakespeare was only eighteen and Anne was eight years older and pregnant.
 The fact that he was so young presents us with two possibilities about his relationship with Anne, a question I examine in Will and Anne: love story or shotgun wedding?

-If you have any friends interested in Shakespeare, please share this roundup with them.
+If you have any friends interested in Shakespeare, please pass this post onto them.